 About

 Mabrika!
 Join me, Ellen Fernandez-Sacco as I research ancestors and discuss genealogy research with a Caribbean focus.
-Also on this site are several blog projects, linked by place and family, so feel free to explore!
+Also on this site are several projects linked by place & family & two resource lists, so feel free to check them out!

 My roots are in Boriken, and tie together the islands of New York City and Puerto Rico.
-I’m interested in the diasporic flows of settler colonialism and slavery, to revisit ancestral communities through a genealogy that reaches across time and place.
-Because of DNA, genealogy, research and the amazing circles of elders, family, friends, and mentors, I teach people how to take a deep dive into the oceans of colonization, diaspora and multiple histories to better understand how one came to be.
+I’m interested in the diasporic flows of settler colonialism , enslavement and emancipation.
+This can facilitate revisiting ancestral communities through a genealogy that reaches across time and place.
+Because of DNA, genealogy, research and the amazing circles of elders, family, friends, and mentors I’ve learned from, I teach people how to take a deep dive into the oceans of colonization, diaspora and multiple histories to better understand how one came to be.

 Education